evanfp582/cocktail-site/database_junk/README.txt

 - Files/ - contains the different CSV files for the different datasets
 - recipe_reader.py - Prints all the recipes in the dataset (combined from all the CSV files)
 - cocktail_structs.py - Contains the different classes for the different datasets
+- cocktail_add_gui.py - GUI for adding a new cocktail to the dataset (Requires Qt)
+- cocktail_add_utils.py - Functions for adding a new cocktail to the dataset

 Database Structure:
 Cocktails: